machinomy/node-app-template/README.md

 Hint: Do "yarn global add yarn-completions" for yarn run completions (https://github.com/mklabs/yarn-completions)

 Hint: Develop with yarn start-dev, run in production with yarn start

+### Databases

+To use Postgres instead of SQLite just rename ormconfig.json to ormconfig.sqlite.json and ormconfig.postgres.json to ormconfig.json